Nomad Gateways

 Click run.

-Verify that your gateway is online
+Verify that your node is online

 If it does not appear online, perform a hard refresh of your web browser.
 Within a couple of minutes, if it is still not online, verify that the StrongDM daemon is running by running ps aux|grep sdm